What is Drug Tolerance?

 Is it Genetic?

-While genetic variables can predispose someone to addiction, there is no solid proof suggesting that drug tolerance is inherited.
-Several things can influence a person's medication tolerance.
+While genetic variables can predispose someone to addiction, there is no solid proof suggesting that substance tolerance is inherited.
+Several things can influence a person’s medication tolerance.
 People with kidney or liver diseases, the organs that break down or metabolize medications, may require different prescription dosages.

 How it Affects the Brain